 Let’s apply the lesson of this math puzzle to religion.
 Suppose a deep, resonate voice from the clouds informs you that one and only one of the three Abrahamic religions is true and that you must make a selection.
 You select Christianity.
 The voice from above booms, “There is no god but me, and Muhammad was not my prophet.”
 This tells you Islam is off the table.
 Should you remain a faithful Christian or convert to Judaism?
 Can you say Shalom?

 Reminiscent of Pascal’s wager is the proposition put forth by the theologian John Hick that we are justified in accepting religion, or at least we are not barred from belief, because the proof of religion will (or may) eventually arrive.
-Hick trusted that belief will be verified on judgment day.
+Hick trusted that belief would be verified on judgment day.
 This is known as eschatological verification.[ix]

 When I hear this religious argument, I imagine a parallel argument being used in a courtroom.
 Picture a man appearing in court on rape charges.
 The prosecuting attorney urges the court to convict the man based on DNA evidence.
 The judge asks, “Where is the DNA evidence?”